quangdung92/php_4.2/readme.md

 ## For ubuntu users

 1. Install composer:
+	First: You must get Composer: "https://getcomposer.org/download/"
-	Run Terminal, or press Ctrl + Alt + T, go to app folder with "cd path_to_your/php_4.2" then run "composer install".
+	Then: Run Terminal, or press Ctrl + Alt + T, go to app folder with "cd path_to_your/php_4.2" then run "composer install".

 2. Install migrate to create database: php artisan migrate:reset && php artisan migrate